Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Examples

 \begin{definition} A function $\phi:X^2 \rightarrow [0,1)$ is a \textbf{persistence function} if it satisfies the following. \begin{enumerate} \item $\phi(x,x)=0$ \item $\phi(x,y)>0$ for all $x \neq y$ \end{enumerate} \end{definition}

 We use persistence functions to model the persistence of cravings.
 The probability that a craving for $y$ persists when the agent consumes $x$ is given by $\phi(x,y)$.
 The above definition then tells us that cravings never persist when sated (i.e. the agent consumes $x$ when they crave $x$), and persist with positive probability when not sated (i.e. the agent consumes $x$ when they crave $y$).
-Notably, we allow for the persistence of a craving to not only depend on which alternative the agent craves but to also depend on which alternative the agent consumes instead of the craved alternative.
-This allows for some amount of substitutability between alternatives.
-An alternative $x$ can be thought of as a substitute for $y$ if $\phi(x,y)$ is close to zero.
 We now define the persistent craving model.

-\begin{definition} A random choice rule $p$ is \textbf{consistent} with the persistent craving model if there exists a persistence function $\phi$, a linear order $\rhd$, a distribution over preferences $\nu$ which is craving monotonic with respect to $\rhd$, and a transition function $t$ such that the following two equations hold.
+\begin{definition} A random choice rule $p$ is \textbf{consistent} with the persistent craving model if there exists a persistence function $\phi$, a linear order $\rhd$, a distribution over preferences $\nu$ whose support satisfies the random cravings property and is craving monotonic with respect to $\rhd$, and a transition function $t$ such that the following two equations hold for all $A \in \mathcal{X}$, $x \in A$, and $(x,\succ) \in X \times \mathcal{L}(X)$.

 Further, we suppose that $t(x,\succ)=\nu$ for each $\succ$ not in the support of $\nu$.
 We say that such a transition function $t$ has a persistent craving representation. \end{definition}

 In the prior definition, we use $\delta_{\succ_y}$ to denote the degenerate distribution that puts full weight on linear order $\succ_y$.
 Equation \ref{PCMChoiceProbs} tells us that the persistent craving model is in line with our general model from Section \ref{Model}.
 Equation \ref{PCMTransitionFunctions} then tells us that the transition function of the model imposes persistent cravings.
 Our main question in regards to the persistent craving model is whether or not it is a random utility model.
 If it is, then the persistent craving model must satisfy the axioms of random utility.
 The main normative axiom of random utility is regularity.